wildjames/rover/README.md

 For reference, I can find 20W solar panels on [aliexpress](https://www.aliexpress.com/item/1005004546004726.html) that are specced as `300x145x3MM 20W` and probably around 1kg, so totally doable on the rover.
 If I splash out and put wings on the thing, I *could* overhang the sides and put two on - but I think it wouldn't be worth it and would be asking for trouble.
 [Amazon](https://www.amazon.co.uk/Waterproof-Portable-Starter-Monocrystalline-Controller/dp/B0B9T4V3JF/) has [comparable](https://www.amazon.co.uk/Monocrystalline-Waterproof-Maintainer-Motorhomes-Motorcycle/dp/B08QHRWK4M/) things, that are far more likely to be authentic.

-From this estimate, I would guess that a relatively standard 4,000mAh LiPo (which typically costs about £100, ouch!) would run the thing for about an hour; (4 Ah * 12V) / 40W = 72 minutes.
+From this estimate, I would guess that a relatively standard 4,000mAh LiPo (which typically costs about £100, ouch!) would run the thing for about an hour; (4 Ah * 12V) / 40W = 72 minutes. a 6C motor is aroun £60, here is a [two-pack](https://www.amazon.co.uk/HRB-4000mAh-Battery-Quadcopter-Helicopter/dp/B06XT6L382) on Amazon, or [one 6s](https://www.hobbyrc.co.uk/gnb-4000mah-6s-50c-lipo-battery) on hobbyking.

 I should also get something to function as a mini UPS for the controller and modem.
 That way, I can still communicate with the rover even if I run the main batteries all the way down, which is likely.
 Especially if there's a run of poor weather.

+## Camera

+The pi has a camera module, but I would probably be better off with a mid-tier USB webcam instead.
+Bulkier, but that's not an issue. [here](https://www.aliexpress.com/item/1005002165612156.html) is a gimbal that I can mount it on - probably very worthwhile for QoL on sustained drives.

 # Notes, TODO